-Tuitions were manually researched and reflect the degree level requirement tuition if offered, or the next level tuition cost.
+Tuitions were manually researched and reflect the lowest tuition rate available at the specified degree level.
 Out-of-state tuitions were used unless in-state tuition is offered to all online students.
 Academic strength scores were calculated using standardized average SAT and ACT exam scores with respect to the total points possible.
 Tuition data and academic strength scores were then entered in an internal algorithm to determine value scores and rank order.

 For our Top Online Colleges by Program rankings, we determined a base degree level requirement for each subject.
 Unless listed below, the base level degree requirement is bachelor's.
 This degree level requirement reflects, per subject, which degree is most important for employment within a given subject.

 To be considered for these subject rankings, schools needed to offer at least one fully online degree in a given subject for the degree level that was required, or higher.
 For example, if a ranking required at least an online bachelor's degree, a school with only an online master's degree would still be considered.
 We also only considered schools that provide college entrance exam scores to the National Center for Education Statistics.

 Schools with programs that require some on-campus coursework were still considered for our rankings if the amount of in-person work was limited to two weeks or less of in-person requirements.
 This allows students to retain their current employment or other personal responsibilities.

 Program data including available degrees, tuition rates, and details about program coursework were collected from official school websites, reflecting data for the 2015-2016 school year.
 This data was collected in July of 2016.